Page last updated 22 October 2021

 All government imposed COVID-19 hygiene requirements apply inside the holiday parks.

-Currently, all guests 12 years of age and older must carry a face mask at all times for use in mandatory situations or when physical distancing of 1.5m cannot be maintained (unless a lawful exemption applies).
+Currently, all guests 12 years of age and older must wear a face mask at all times when outside of their cabin, tent, caravan, annexe or RV (unless a lawful exemption applies).